Jordan's national carrier Royal Jordanian has stopped flying over Syrian airspace for security reasons

 "This move reflects the airline's commitment to the safety of passengers and security of operations, even though this procedure involves additional costs to the company," Amer Hadidi, President and CEO of Royal Jordanian told Reuters.

-The airline stopped its regular flights to Damascus last year along with some other carriers.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The airline stopped its regular flights to Damascus last year along with some other carriers.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Qatar Airways, Emirates and Saudi Arabian Airways all stopped flying over Syria in late February.
 Beirut flights have been all affected with at least 1 hour flight time added.